librasteve/Air/docs/Air/Component.md

 When writing components:

-  * custom `multi method HTML` inners must be explicitly rendered with .HTML or wrapped in a tag eg. `div` since being passed as AN inner will call `trender` which will, in turn, call `.HTML`
+  * custom `multi method HTML` inners must be explicitly rendered with .HTML or wrapped in a tag eg. `div` since being passed as AN inner will call `render-tag` which will, in turn, call `.HTML`

 role Component
 --------------